Skagway, Alaska: Early Skagway

 In 1898, a 14 mi, steam-operated aerial tramway was constructed up the Skagway side of the White Pass, easing the burden of those prospectors who could afford the fee to use it.
 The Chilkoot Trail tramways also began to operate in the Chilkoot Pass above Dyea.
 In 1896, before the Klondike gold rush had begun, a group of investors saw an opportunity for a railroad over that route.
 It was not until May 1898 that the White Pass and Yukon Route began laying narrow gauge railroad tracks in Skagway.
 The railroad depot was constructed between September and December 1898.
 This destroyed the viability of Dyea, as Skagway had both the deep-water port and the railroad.
 Construction of McCabe College, the first school in Alaska to offer a college preparatory high school curriculum, began in 1899.
 The school was completed in 1900.

 By 1899, the stream of gold-seekers had diminished and Skagway's economy began to collapse.
 By 1900, when the railroad was completed, the gold rush was nearly over.
 In 1900, Skagway was incorporated as the first city in the Alaska Territory.
 Much of the history of Skagway was saved by early residents such as Martin Itjen, who ran a tour bus around the historical town.
-He was responsible for saving and maintaining the gold- rush cemetery from complete loss.
-He purchased Soapy Smith's saloon (Jeff Smith's Parlor) from going the way of the wrecking ball, and placed many early artifacts of the city's early history inside and opened Skagway's first museum.
+He was responsible for saving and maintaining the gold-rush cemetery from complete loss.
+He purchased Soapy Smith's saloon (Jeff Smith's Parlor) from going the way of the wrecking ball, and placed many artifacts of the city's early history inside and opened Skagway's first museum.

 In July 1923, President Warren G. Harding visited Skagway while on his historic tour through Alaska.
 Harding was the first President of the United States to travel and tour Alaska while in office.
 The Canol pipeline was extended to Skagway in the 1940s where oil was shipped in by sea and pumped north.